-Recently, my husband and I were babysitting my cousin's kids.
-Since we don't have children of our own, the selection of kid-friendly movies in our house is pretty limited.
-But my husband does have a complete set of Looney Tunes DVD's that we dusted off and put on for the kids to watch.
+Recently, my husband and I were babysitting my cousin's kids, so we dusted off my husband's complete set of Looney Tunes DVD's and put it on to watch.
 I learned two things from this.
 1) Kids today don't have an appreciation for the sophisticated comic nuances of anvil-dropping, and 2) I used to think that Elmer Fudd and Yosemite Sam were obsessive and unbalanced characters.
 Now, I am empathetic to their never-ending battle with Bugs Bunny.

 I was doing a site consultation for some clients in Wauwatosa, and while we were chatting, the cutest little baby bunny hoppity-hopped in front of us.
 The wife pointed out the hole in the lawn where the family of rabbits lived and said they had been enjoying watching the babies grow up.
 I asked if they had any problems with the little guys eating their plants.
 She said no, right as I witnessed the fluffy, scallywag bounce away with a piece of delphinium hanging out of its mouth.
 Such is the plight of soft-hearted urbanites.
 Since they weren't willing to take unsavory actions, I suggested they start using repellents on the tastier plants in the yard and put piles of lettuce and carrots by their den, in hopes that it will discourage them from turning the yard into a buffet.
 My mom uses this technique.
 It has varying success (don't put the food near your vegetable garden or landscape plants because the carrots will be mere appetizers).
 Mom has named her resident rabbit Arthur (after my great-uncle who used to live in the house) and swears it is the same one every year.
 The rabbit sits outside her kitchen window and when he sees her he sits up on his hind legs, looking adorable, begging.